 Power is a measure of how quickly energy is used

 Weightlifters like Svetlana Podobedova (above) readily lift huge weights.
 Doing so demands extreme power.
 A child can readily lift the same in smaller amounts.
 This needs little power but the energy used is the same.

 Some batteries are promoted as producing massive power.
 They may well do so.
 But in say, caravan, motorhome and solar use it’s mostly energy, not power, that matters.
 Here’s why, and how you can save a lot of money by knowing this.

+Surprisingly little energy or power is needed to hand start a car engine.
 Pic: reproduced here by courtesy of the Henry Ford Museum (copyright Henry Ford Museum).

-Why confusing energy and power can matter
+Why confusing these terms can matter